Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index

 with Type-II error (T2E) rate $\beta$, $u=\Phi^{-1}(1-\beta)$ and $v=\Phi^{-1}(1-\alpha/2)$.
 The required sample size $n$ is usually rounded up to the next integer and then the actual power will be slightly larger than $1-\beta$.
-However, we will work in the following with the unrounded sample size from \eqref{eq:n} to keep the power exactly at the desired value.
+However, we will work in the following with the unrounded sample size from \eqref{eq:n} to keep the power \soutr{exactly} at the desired value. {We also report results based on sample size calculation for the $t$- rather than the $z$-test, to account for typically small sample sizes in animal research.}